Effectively fishing with precision from a boat is nearly impossible without some form of a trolling motor.

 Higher thrust trolling motors that are 24 volts require two deep cycle batteries linked together instead of only one battery for smaller thrust trolling motors that are 12 volts.

 Be sure you have ample space in your boat if two are required.

-Other features like pedals, hand held remotes, GPS and fish finder compatibility and more are features that are personal preference.
+Other features like pedals, handheld remotes, GPS and fish finder compatibility, and more are features that are personal preferences.